codefresh-io/docs.codefresh.io/_docs/incubation/arm-support.md

 max-width="60%"
 %}

-Once the pipeline is finished you will see the Docker image stored in the [Codefresh Registry]({{site.baseurl}}/docs/docker-registries/codefresh-registry/):
+Once the pipeline is finished you will see the Docker image stored in the [default Docker Registry]({{site.baseurl}}/docs/docker-registries/external-docker-registries/#the-default-registry):

 {% include
 image.html